JPMorgan Chase & Co. Sells 19,496,024 Shares of Truist Financial Co. (NYSE:TFC)

-JPMorgan Chase & Co. trimmed its holdings in Truist Financial Co.
-(NYSE:TFC – Free Report) by 46.8% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 22,193,774 shares of the insurance provider’s stock after selling 19,496,024 shares during the period.
-JPMorgan Chase & Co. owned about 1.67% of Truist Financial worth $673,581,000 as of its most recent filing with the Securities and Exchange Commission.
+JPMorgan Chase & Co. decreased its stake in Truist Financial Co.
+(NYSE:TFC – Free Report) by 46.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 22,193,774 shares of the insurance provider’s stock after selling 19,496,024 shares during the period.
+JPMorgan Chase & Co. owned about 1.67% of Truist Financial worth $673,581,000 at the end of the most recent quarter.

-A number of other large investors have also recently made changes to their positions in the business.
-Fairfield Bush & CO. purchased a new position in Truist Financial during the first quarter worth about $25,000.
-United Bank boosted its holdings in Truist Financial by 4.1% during the first quarter.
-United Bank now owns 74,457 shares of the insurance provider’s stock worth $4,222,000 after purchasing an additional 2,938 shares during the last quarter.
-Panagora Asset Management Inc. boosted its holdings in Truist Financial by 33.3% during the first quarter.
-Panagora Asset Management Inc. now owns 26,365 shares of the insurance provider’s stock worth $1,495,000 after purchasing an additional 6,593 shares during the last quarter.
-Vontobel Holding Ltd. boosted its holdings in Truist Financial by 3.3% during the first quarter.
-Vontobel Holding Ltd. now owns 22,951 shares of the insurance provider’s stock worth $1,348,000 after purchasing an additional 738 shares during the last quarter.
-Finally, Blair William & Co.
-IL boosted its holdings in Truist Financial by 8.1% during the first quarter.
-Blair William & Co.
-IL now owns 56,690 shares of the insurance provider’s stock worth $3,214,000 after purchasing an additional 4,234 shares during the last quarter.
-71.11% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in TFC.
+BlackRock Inc. increased its position in Truist Financial by 8.3% in the 1st quarter.
+BlackRock Inc. now owns 100,042,278 shares of the insurance provider’s stock valued at $3,411,442,000 after acquiring an additional 7,651,641 shares during the period.
+Geode Capital Management LLC increased its position in Truist Financial by 1.4% in the 1st quarter.
+Geode Capital Management LLC now owns 23,931,465 shares of the insurance provider’s stock valued at $814,557,000 after acquiring an additional 332,642 shares during the period.
+FMR LLC increased its position in Truist Financial by 55.2% in the 1st quarter.
+FMR LLC now owns 21,461,191 shares of the insurance provider’s stock valued at $731,827,000 after acquiring an additional 7,635,573 shares during the period.
+Moneta Group Investment Advisors LLC increased its position in Truist Financial by 12,034.8% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 20,490,356 shares of the insurance provider’s stock valued at $881,700,000 after acquiring an additional 20,321,500 shares during the period.
+Finally, Dodge & Cox increased its position in Truist Financial by 8.6% in the 1st quarter.
+Dodge & Cox now owns 20,410,797 shares of the insurance provider’s stock valued at $696,008,000 after acquiring an additional 1,614,219 shares during the period.
+Institutional investors own 71.11% of the company’s stock.

-Truist Financial (NYSE:TFC – Get Free Report) last announced its quarterly earnings data on Thursday, October 19th.
-The insurance provider reported $0.80 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.82 by ($0.02).
-Truist Financial had a net margin of 17.59% and a return on equity of 10.74%.
-The business had revenue of $5.73 billion during the quarter, compared to analysts’ expectations of $5.70 billion.
-During the same period last year, the company posted $1.24 EPS.
-Truist Financial’s revenue for the quarter was down 2.7% on a year-over-year basis.
-Equities research analysts expect that Truist Financial Co. will post 3.76 EPS for the current year.
+Truist Financial (NYSE:TFC – Get Free Report) last released its quarterly earnings results on Thursday, October 19th.
+The insurance provider reported $0.80 earnings per share for the quarter, missing the consensus estimate of $0.82 by ($0.02).
+The firm had revenue of $5.73 billion for the quarter, compared to analysts’ expectations of $5.70 billion.
+Truist Financial had a return on equity of 10.74% and a net margin of 17.59%.
+The firm’s revenue for the quarter was down 2.7% compared to the same quarter last year.
+During the same quarter last year, the firm posted $1.24 earnings per share.
+Research analysts predict that Truist Financial Co. will post 3.76 EPS for the current fiscal year.

-The firm also recently declared a special dividend, which will be paid on Friday, December 1st.
-Investors of record on Friday, November 10th will be paid a $0.52 dividend.
-The ex-dividend date is Thursday, November 9th.
-This represents a dividend yield of 7.4%.
+The business also recently announced a special dividend, which will be paid on Friday, December 1st.
+Shareholders of record on Friday, November 10th will be paid a $0.52 dividend.
+This represents a yield of 7.4%.
+The ex-dividend date of this dividend is Thursday, November 9th.
 Truist Financial’s payout ratio is 52.39%.

 Truist Financial Corporation, a holding company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.
 Its deposit products include noninterest-bearing checking, interest-bearing checking, savings, and money market deposit accounts, as well as certificates of deposit and individual retirement accounts.